rawerner/Hip-Publisher/doc/user_stories.md

 * At the end it shows all the data inputed for writer and a prompt to confirm correct.

-#####As a Publisher I want to be able to add new songs to the database so that I can run reports on the music information.
+#####As a Publisher I want to be able to add a new song to the database so that I can run reports on the music catalog.

 Usage: ./hippublisher addSong "Title"